harness/developer-hub/release-notes/delegate.md

 #### Version 81015

-- Fixed an issue where incorrect instance value were reflected in the service dashboard.
-It happended in some scenarios for Helm Deployments, when the replica updations were done for workloads post deployment, the active instance count did not get updated.
+- Fixed an issue that prevented the service dashboard from showing the new active instance count resulting from updates made to workload replicas.
+The issue occurred in a few Helm deployment scenarios, when the updates were made after deployment.
+(CDS-76795, ZD-52612)

   This issue has now been resolved.
-(CDS-76795, ZD-52612)

-- In order to setup certs we have created a new certificate management.
-Users can specify list of destination path `DESTINATION_CA_PATH` in build pod in delegate where the certs will be mounted.
-Also mount the cert in `/opt/harness-delegate/ca-bundle`.
-This solution will work for build pods and SCM.
-The old solution `CI_MOUNT_VOLUMES` and `ADDITIONAL_CERTS_PATH` will work as fallback.
+- In order to set up certificates, Harness has introduced a new way to mount certificates to delegate pods for CI executions.
+With the new capability, you must mount certificates to `/opt/harness-delegate/ca-bundle` and specify a list of comma-separated destination paths with the `DESTINATION_CA_PATH` environment variable.
+Each path corresponds to the location on the CI build pod where you want the certificate to be mounted.
+This solution works for CI build pods and for the SCM client on the delegate.
+The previous method used the `CI_MOUNT_VOLUMES` and `ADDITIONAL_CERTS_PATH` environment variables.
+You can use both methods concurrently.
+The new method assumes priority.
+If the new method fails, Harness falls back to the old method.
 (CI-9707)

 #### Harness version 80811, Harness Delegate version 23.09.80804